jilloreilly/team-profile-generator/README.md

 ## Description

-This Team Profile Generator showcases the JavaScript(Object-oriented programming), Test--driven development (Jest), Node.js and npm skills I have gained from Module 12 (Test-Driven Development) of the Front-end Web Development Bootcamp.
+This Team Profile Generator showcases the JavaScript(Object-oriented programming), Test-driven development (Jest), Node.js and npm skills I have gained from Module 12 (Test-Driven Development) of the Front-end Web Development Bootcamp.

 ## Usage & Installation